purplesusan/cadence-client/docs/activities.md

 # Activities

-An activity is a manifestation of a particular task in the business logic.
+An activity is the implementation of a particular task in the business logic.

 ## Activity Interface

 Activities are defined as methods of a plain Java interface.
 Each method defines a single activity type.
 A single workflow can use more than one activity interface and call more that one activity method from the same interface.
-The only requirement is that activity method arguments and return values are serializable to a byte array using the provided [DataConverter](src/main/java/com/uber/cadence/converter/DataConverter.java) interface.
+The only requirement is that activity method arguments and return values are serializable to a byte array using the provided [DataConverter](../src/main/java/com/uber/cadence/converter/DataConverter.java) interface.
 The default implementation uses JSON serializer, but an alternative implementation can be easily configured.

 Example of an interface that defines four activities: